 Back pain will usually improve within a few weeks or months.
 There are several things you can try to help reduce your pain in the meantime.

-There are also some specialist treatments that may be recommended if it's thought simple measures aren't likely to be effective on their own.
+There are also some specialist treatments that may be recommended if it's thought simple measures are not likely to be effective on their own.

-See your GP or a physiotherapist if your pain isn't improving despite trying simple treatments.
+See a GP or a physiotherapist if your pain is not improving despite trying simple treatments.

 Treatments you can try yourself